Providing Holistic Health Care

 Pharmacy+Store=A Strategy for Sustainability: In February of 2015 we inaugurated a new expanded pharmacy as well as a small store which sells items needed for the health and welfare of the residents; items that are not currently available in the comarca.
 Currently we carry over 290 prescription drugs.
 We sell all medications at a small fraction of retail prices making them readily available to community members.

 Items sold in the store include; school supplies and uniforms, toiletries, bicycle parts, clothing, hardware and cosmetics.
 Our current staff runs the store, does the buying and keeps the books; so we won’t be incurring additional labor costs.
 The non-medicine merchandise is sold at regular Granada retail prices, but with the convenience of buying locally.
-With our new store we are hoping to ultimately defray 50% of Clínica Apoyos operating costs.

 Note: In 2018, patient fees, sale of medications, store profits, in kind donations and community fund raising brought in about 30% of the clinic's $26,000 yearly operating budget.